localhots/bocadillo/README.md

 ### WIP

+This package is a work in progress and can't be considered production ready just yet.

-A fork of [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql) is used to provide underlying connection and basic packet exchange.
+A fork of [go-sql-driver/mysql](https://github.com/localhots/mysql) is used to provide underlying connection and basic packet exchange.

 ### Licence